Rationing: Refugee aid rations

 Aid agencies, such as the World Food Programme, provide food rations and other essentials to refugees or internally displaced persons who are registered with the UNHCR and are either living in refugee camps or are supported in urban centres.
 Every registered refugee is given a ration card upon registration which is used for collecting the rations from food distribution centres.
 The 2,100 calories allocated per person per day is based on minimal standards and is frequently not achieved, as has been the case in Kenya.

 According to Article 20 of the Convention Relating to the Status of Refugees refugees shall be treated as national citizens in rationing schemes when there is a rationing system in place for the general population.

 Other types

-Health care rationing
+Health-care rationing

-As the British Royal Commission on the National Health Service observed in 1979, "whatever the expenditure on health care, demand is likely to rise to meet and exceed it."
+As the British Royal Commission on the National Health Service observed in 1979, "whatever the expenditure on health care, demand is likely to rise to meet and exceed it".
 Rationing health care to control costs is regarded as an explosive issue in the US, but in reality health care is rationed everywhere.
-In places where the government provides healthcare rationing is explicit.
+In places where a government provides healthcare, rationing is explicit.
 In other places people are denied treatment because of personal lack of funds, or because of decisions made by insurance companies.
-The American Supreme Court approved paying doctors to ration care, saying that there must be "some incentive connecting physician reward with treatment rationing".
-Shortages of organs for donation forces the rationing of organs for transplant even where funding is available.
+The American Supreme Court approved paying doctors to ration care, stating that there must be "some incentive connecting physician reward with treatment rationing".
+Shortages of organs for donation forces the rationing of organs for transplant even when funding is available.

+Cultural rationing

+Censorship, libraries and museums can function to limit, moderate and share out approved cultural goods, experiences and exposures to the general public.